fgnt/meeteval/doc/tcpwer.md

 - It should not be penalized when the system combines several words (e.g. an utterance) in one segment, but
 - It should be penalized when it produces (too) long segments spanning multiple reference segments.
 - It should not be penalized when the system provides more precise timing than the reference (e.g., by splitting in a pause or producing tighter bounds).
+- The tcpWER is faster to compute than the cpWER.

 ## Pseudo-word-level annotations
 To compute the matching, we need a temporal annotation (start and end time) for each word.